Clinical Methods in Orthotics/Prosthetics Program (Postgraduate) (S407)

 Program Overview

-George Brown College's Clinical Methods in Orthotics/Prosthetics is a joint program with Sunnybrook Health Sciences Centre and other facilities that teaches you how to assess and fit patients with artificial limbs, braces and splints.
+Clinical Methods in Orthotics/Prosthetics (Postgraduate) is a joint program with Sunnybrook Health Sciences Centre and other facilities that teaches you how to assess and fit patients with artificial limbs, braces and splints.
 This program is unique in Ontario.

 Full Description

-George Brown College's Clinical Methods in Orthotics/Prosthetics is a two-year postgraduate program that trains students to make and fit prostheses (artificial limbs) and orthoses (braces and splints).
+The two-year Clinical Methods in Orthotics/Prosthetics (Postgraduate) (S407) program trains students to make and fit prostheses (artificial limbs) and orthoses (braces and splints).

-This full-time program is unique in Ontario and taught at the Sunnybrook Health Sciences Centre by faculty currently working in the field.
+This full-time graduate certificate program is unique in Ontario and is taught at the Sunnybrook Health Sciences Centre by faculty currently working in the field.

 Classes start in September only.
-Winter and summer start options are not available.
+International, part-time, winter and summer start options are not available.

 Applications must be submitted to Ontario Colleges by February 1 of each year.